A Survey of Graph Neural Networks for Recommender Systems: Challenges, Methods, and Directions: Open Problems and Future Directions

-\subsection{Conversational Recommendation with GNN}
+\subsubsection{Conversational Recommendation with GNN}

-In existing recommender systems, there may exist the issue of information asymmetry that the system can only estimate users’ preferences based on their \textit{historically collected} behavior data.
-To address it, recently, conversational (interactive) recommendation researches~\cite{sun2018conversational, lei2020interactive}, propose the new paradigm the user can interact with the system in conversations, and then new data can be dynamically collected.
+In existing recommender systems, there may exist the issue of information asymmetry that the system can only estimate users' preferences based on their \textit{historically collected} behavior data.
+To address it, recently, conversational (interactive) recommendation researches~\cite{sun2018conversational, lei2020interactive,wu2022state,liu2022graph} proposed a new paradigm the user can interact with the system in conversations, and then new data can be dynamically collected.
 Specifically, users can chat with the system to explicitly convey their consumption demands or offer positive/negative feedback on the recommended items.
-As future work, the advances of representation learning with graph neural networks can be combined with preference learning in the conversational recommendation.
+As for future work, the advances in representation learning with graph neural networks can be combined with preference learning in the conversational recommendation.